PottierLoic/D4P/README.md

 # D4P - Diablo 4 Planner

-D4P is a build planner for the game Diablo 4.
+D4P is a WIP build planner for the game Diablo 4.
 It is heavily inspired by Path of Building.

+Please note that this is a solo project and is currently a work in progress.
+It will take a long time before a fully usable version is released, if any.

 ## Building from source